Rher92/poll_application/README.md

 the sencond de the challenges it was working with Docker since i had a lot time without work it.

-My assessment of this test leaves me with a lot of knowledge that I appreciate.
+My assessment of this test is that leaves me with a lot of knowledge that I appreciate.